danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-3.md

 ["BELT","KNEE_SLEEVES"]
 ```

-Initially I thought that I must've been inserted it incorrectly but nope, as it turns out, MySQL adds that space after the comma...
+Initially I thought that I must've been inserted it incorrectly but nope, it turns out MySQL adds that space after the comma...

 I could not find a way in the jOOQ docs to deal with this problem, so I had to resort to raw SQL: